-- 1. All coursework should reflect the student's own original work and cited appropriately; all other sources should be cited appropriately. - 2.
+- 1. All coursework should reflect the student's own original work and be cited appropriately; all other sources should be cited appropriately. - 2.
 It is the student's responsibility to learn the proper procedures for acknowledging quoted wording, information, or ideas.
-Please note that "not knowing" is not an acceptable justification for work that is identified as plagiarized.
-This includes "self-plagiarism." https://www.turnitin.com/blog/what-is-self-plagiarism-and-what-does-it-have-to-do-with-academic-integrity - 3.
+Please note that "not knowing" is not an acceptable justification for work that is identified as plagiarized. - 3.
 For all coursework, students are required to use the most recent American Psychological Association (APA) guide to formatting citing and referencing works cited. - 4.
 Students must submit all papers to Turn-it-in for an online check of their writing.
 If the Turn- it-in report notes a similarity index of 30% or more, the student will need to do an immediate rework of the paper.

-Policy procedures
+Policy Procedures

 - 1. When a student engages in academic dishonesty or fails to meet appropriate citation guidelines, a meeting is called between the professor(s) and the student to discuss the incident.
 This meeting may result in: - a.
 Redoing the assignment - b.
-Failing the assignment without the opportunity to make up points - c.
+Failing the assignment without opportunity to make up points - c.
 Failing the course - 2.
 If the incident is not resolved in the student/teacher(s) meeting, the issue will go to the MSW Leadership Team for a determination. - 3.
 If there is a second infraction, the MSW Leadership Team will automatically review the incident and respond.
 In addition to the possible consequences listed above, the MSW Leadership Team may consider dismissing the student from the program. - 4.
 The student has the right to appeal the decision of the MSW Leadership Team using the process outlined in the Academic Grievance section of the university's graduate catalog.